 I’ve been looking at apartment listings, and I keep running into the phrase, “classic six” (and “classic five,” “classic seven,” and so on).
 What exactly does that mean, and why is it desirable?
 Will I pay more to live in one?
 Where are they located?

-A classic six has a living room, formal dining room with a window, a separate kitchen, two full bedrooms and a maid's room that's usually located off the kitchen with its own full bathroom or half-bath.
+A classic six has a living room, a formal dining room with a window, a separate kitchen, two full bedrooms, and a maid's room that's usually located off the kitchen with its own full bathroom or half-bath.

-“You'll often find "classic" apartments in co-op buildings that date back to the 1920s through 1940, primarily on the Upper East Side and Upper West Side.
+“You'll often find ‘classic’ apartments in co-op buildings that date back to the 1920s through 1940, primarily on the Upper East Side and Upper West Side,” Sigler says.

-In recent years, developers of new condos like 135 East 79th Street, 200 East 79th Street and 1110 Park Avenue have co-opted the "classic" layout, combining those old-school embellishments with modern extras like garages, gyms, pools and screening rooms.
-So, if you're enamored of the prewar style, you don’t have to confine your search to decades-old buildings (or pass a co-op board!).
+“In recent years, developers of new condos like 520 Park Ave. in Lenox Hill and 220 Central Park South in Midtown have co-opted the ‘classic’ layout, combining those old-school embellishments with modern extras like garages, gyms, pools and screening rooms,” Sigler says.
+“So, if you're enamored of the prewar style, you don’t have to confine your search to decades-old buildings (or pass a co-op board!).”

 Looking for the perfect class-six, but haven't seen one yet?
 Discover off-market properties in your dream neighborhood that suit your needs and budget.
 Meet and deal with sellers before their apartment hits the market.